GordoNice/FSEN4/README.md

 All results will be automatically saved in 'autores' directory.

+### harvest tool

+To process all the results from the terminal:

+> ./harvest.py example.inp -trk 21 -yie 22

+Here we suppose that all our *fort* files are in the 'autores' folder.
+We have one usrtrack scorer on the unit 21 and one usryield scorer on the unit 22.

+**Not all the scorers are currently available!**
+Use --help to list all the options.

 **IMPORTANT**: All the tools should be in the same directory!
 But it can be called from any path.